Spring Garden Revival

 Contact Marblehead’s Department of Public Works for Fertilizer Container Disposal & Municipal Composting Programs

 Proper disposal of fertilizer containers and participation in municipal composting are essential for environmental protection in Marblehead.
-Residents should utilize household hazardous waste events, typically held 2–4 times annually, for liquid fertilizer containers after performing a triple-rinse procedure.
-Plastic fertilizer bags may be accepted in municipal recycling—always check local guidelines.
+Residents should utilize household hazardous waste events, typically held 2–4 times annually, for liquid fertilizer containers (triple-rinsed) and coordinate with local recycling for plastic bags (verify acceptance).
 Biodegradable paper packaging can be placed in yard waste collection (April–November).
-For finished compost, Marblehead’s municipal program offers bulk delivery and seasonal distribution, with compost (N-P-K 1-1-1 to 2-2-2) ideal for improving acidic soils.
-In case of spills, immediately contain with absorbent materials, notify emergency services (911 for major spills), and contact the
+For finished compost, Marblehead offers bulk delivery and seasonal distribution, supporting soil health and sustainability.
+In case of spills, immediately contain with absorbent materials, notify emergency services for major incidents, and prevent storm drain contamination.
+Never dispose of fertilizer in regular trash, storm drains, or streets; always store products securely in original, labeled containers.

 Marblehead Department of Public Works